 I think each one of us should encourage our friends, co-workers and family to access support as early intervention is vital.
 Psychotherapy offers support and help in so many ways and there is a huge arena of specialist help available.

-Please note that I also offer on line therapy sessions using either SKYPE or FACE TIME this is an exciting new service.
-If this is of interest to you please call, email or message me to find out more about how on line therapy works on my number below.
+Please note that I also offer on line therapy sessions using either SKYPE this is an exciting new service.
+If this is of interest, email or message me to find out more about how on line therapy works on my number below.

 If you have noticed a change in the way that you think or feel please get in touch as soon as you can.
 As the saying goes "Prevention is better than cure”